zenml-io/zenml/docs/book/user-guide/advanced-guide/data-management/model-management.md

 - `staging`: This version is staged for production.
 - `production`: This version is running in a production setting.
 - `latest`: The latest version of the model.
-This is a virtual stage to retrieve the latest model version only - model versions cannot be promoted to `latest`.
+This is a virtual stage to retrieve the latest version only - versions cannot be promoted to `latest`.
 - `archived`: This is archived and no longer relevant.
 This stage occurs when a model moves out of any other stage.